Artist Talks on the exhibition Wohnkomplex

 Sabine Moritz in Conversation with Georg Imdahl

-Sabine Moritz's drawings and paintings from the early 1990s impressively highlight the connection between architecture, urban space, and individual memory.
-Her works can be interpreted both as attempts of remembrance and as reflections on memory itself.
-With clear lines, shapes, and spaces, she draws a “collective domestic memory” from her childhood memories in Jena-Lobeda.
-The conversation between Sabine Moritz and Georg Imdahl offers a unique perspective on the interplay between personal memories and urban architecture and public space.
+Sabine Moritz’s drawings and paintings from the early 1990s sharply articulate the relationship between architecture, urban space, and individual experience.
+The works can be interpreted not only as attempts to remember, but also as reflections on memory itself.
+With clear lines, shapes, and spaces, she draws a “collective domestic memory” from her childhood in Jena-Lobeda.
+The conversation between Sabine Moritz and Georg Imdahl offers a unique perspective on the interplay between urban architecture, public space, and thinking back.